ModelCar/Autonomous-Car/iMX6/opencv/Stereovision/README.txt

 - This project was updated to OpenCV 3.1.0, please check if you have this version installed.
 Otherwise the project will not build.
 - See "linux install commands" for instructions on how to build and install all dependencies.

-- If you want to develop on osx with Xcode, use the build_Xcode.sh file for building the project.
+- If you want to develop on OSX with Xcode, use the build_Xcode.sh file for building the project.
 This will create a new build folder called build_Xcode, where the xcodeproj file will reside.